 The initial resistance offered by the discs is 210 pounds, which can be scaled up to 300 pounds, incurring some additional charges upon you.

 The machine is furnished with a vertical bench, and the structure is foldable.
 The exact dimensions are 112 by 37.8 by 73 inches, which are much space-consuming.

-The fascinating characteristics of the Revolution home gym include the installation of 100+ training exercises and adjustable bench along with the mobility of 170 degrees.
+The fascinating characteristics of the Revolution home gym include installing 100+ training exercises and an adjustable bench along with the mobility of 170 degrees.

 The sliding seat gives rise to spontaneous aerobic rowing activity.

 Lastly, Revolution comes with ten years warranty on both the basic framework and Spiraflex rods.